bbrujas/core/README.md

 ## relevant details

-The MS relies on two different files:
+*tnms* relies on two different files:

 - config file (`.config`): a TOML-like file with configuration details.
 - encrypted environment file (`.env.enc`): a TOML-like file with **sensible** information that requires more care when handling.
 Read more about it [here](#secure-your-environment).